How to Write a PTO Mission Statement in a Few Easy Steps

 Questions that promote discussion include:

-- What are the top two or three things you want for the children?
+- What are the top two or three things you want for students?

-- If you could describe our community in a few words, what would they be?
+- If you could describe our school community in a few words, what would they be?

 - Imagine our PTO two years from now.
 How would you describe it?